Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Tensor Products of Dirac Structures

+In the next example we will see how this Dirac structure implies {\bfi Newton's third law of action and reaction} (see \cite{YoMa2006a}).

-\paragraph{Example: Two Particles Moving with Contact.} Consider two masses moving with contact in a vector space $V=\mathbb{R}^{2}$, whose velocities are given by $(v_{1},v_{2}) \in V$.
+\paragraph{Example: Two Particles Moving in Contact.} Consider two masses on the real line which are constrained to remain in contact.
+Denote the velocities velocities are given by $(v_{1},v_{2}) \in V = \mathbb{R}^2$, where $v_{i}$ denotes the velocity of the $i$-th particle.
 Since the two particles are in contact and their velocities are common, it follows